-- A. For Non-Radio Altimeter Tolerant Aeroplanes: it is prohibited to dispatch or release into or out of airports in the Canadian airspace under the applicable MEL item defined in this AD, CF-2025-15. - B. For Radio Altimeter Tolerant Aeroplanes: it is prohibited to dispatch or release into or out of airports in the Canadian airspace under the applicable MEL item defined in this AD, CF-2025-15, unless operating at a 5G Protected Runway as identified in ISED's SRSP-520, Annex D: Definition of Exclusion Zone, Map of Exclusion Zones and Protection Zones. - C. AMOCs approved with AD CF-2023-44 for the U.S. airspace are approved as AMOCs with this AD, CF-2025-15, for the Canadian airspace.
+- A. For Non-Radio Altimeter Tolerant Aeroplanes: it is prohibited to dispatch or release into or out of airports in the Canadian airspace under the applicable MEL items defined in this AD, CF-2025-14R1. - B. For Radio Altimeter Tolerant Aeroplanes: it is prohibited to dispatch or release into or out of airports in the Canadian airspace under the applicable MEL items defined in this AD, CF-2025-14R1, unless operating at a 5G Protected Runway as identified in ISED's SRSP-520, Annex D: Definition of Exclusion Zone, Map of Exclusion Zones and Protection Zones. - C. Paragraph A and Paragraph B, Part II, of this AD, CF-2025-14R1, also apply when considering diversion airports after subsequent MEL dispatch but is not intended to limit diversion options following an inflight failure. - D. AMOCs approved with AD CF-2023-47 for the U.S. airspace are approved as AMOCs with this AD, CF-2025-14R1, for the Canadian airspace.